jariperttunen/lukeghg/GHG_SCENARIO.md

 Some scenario results may not be based on GHG inventory.
 Those time series can have a user defined tag ("UID").
 This tag can be any alphanumerical sequence of characters.
 Note that some sheet cells cannot have an UID simply because such land use vs. emissions or stock change cases do not occur.

-It is difficult, may even be impossible, to produce completely automated construction of the final Excel file for GHG scenarios.
-However, this approach provides some flexibility to react to different wishes and specifications within the framework of GHG inventory.

 ### LandUse sheet ###